 My peripheral vision is really good and I’m aware you are there – I will typically give you a non-verbal acknowledgment of your presence – but I just might have two songs being mixed at the same time and as soon as I finish the transition, I will say hello to you.
 The first priority is the dance floor mix, always.

 Also, the best way to make a song request is from the side, not from the front of the booth.
 Because I place the speakers in line with my booth, I can hear you much better from behind the speakers, a la from the side.
 I can’t really hear you that well when you approach from the front of my booth.
 While my lip-reading is getting better, do help me out and come to the side of the booth.

 Please DON’T yell your song request.

 I only added this one because I find it hysterical when people think I can’t hear them.
 Again, I’ve set my booth up in a way that behind it, I can have a normal conversation with vendors and guests.
 In front – yep, it’s loud.
-Between the speakers and open bar, just be aware that your sense of hearing as been temporarily altered and you don’t need an adjustment in your vocal modulation.
+Between the speakers and open bar, just be aware that your sense of hearing has been temporarily altered and you don’t need an adjustment in your vocal modulation.

-Plus, my ears thank you in advance. 😉
+My sensitive ears thank you in advance. 😉

 NEVER MISS ANOTHER BLOG POST!

 Join my VIP list and receive a notification in your inbox when I've posted a new article.